-Network Neurosience Theory therefore argues that brain network modularity and segregation (Bertolero et al., 2018; Bertolero et al., 2015; Gallos et al., 2012) support both global and local integration and connectivity (Langer et al., 2012; Santarnecchi et al., 2017b; van den Heuvel et al., 2009), resulting in a small-world network architecture (D. S. Bassett and E. T. Bullmore, 2017) and topological balance (Wang et al., 2021) of connections that affords network reconfigurations from a critically balanced state (Beggs, 2008; Fekete et al., 2021; Vázquez-Rodríguez et al., 2017) to either topologically similar, or to topologically distant network states (Gu et al., 2015), in the service of task demands.
-This importantly allows the Network Neuroscience Theory to propose that g emerges from the information processing abilities of the brain, and that individual differences in two broad abilities, crystallized intelligence and fluid intelligence, are respectively facilitated by transitions to easy-to-reach network states (supported by strongly connected hub nodes) and difficult-to-reach network states (supported by diffuse, weak functional connections).
-In this way, the theory makes contact with cognitive theories of intelligence at multiple levels of their factor structure (both general and broad), representing an advance from theories that focus on single modalities of neuroscience data, or single levels in the hierarchy of cognitive abilities.
-Further, this network dynamics perspective permits Network Neuroscience Theory to explain observations about the positive manifold, such as the observed factor structure of g (Schneider and McGrew, 2018) and factor differentiation (Detterman and Daniel, 1989), in terms of brain network dynamics, and to further explain individual differences in those network transitions in terms of the underlying architecture and topology of brain networks that support flexibility, modular structure and small-world organization.
-Though evidence for Network Neuroscience theory remains primarily indirect, it suggests intriguing potential as an explanation for intelligence, and more generally for the modular and parallelized organization of cognitive abilities (Barbey, 2018; Barbey et al., 2015; Robinson et al., 2009).
-Research in Network Neuroscience therefore represents a promising path forward towards elucidating the neurobiological underpinning of g, motivating future research into the precise mechanistic role of human brain network organization (Mill et al., 2017) and brain network dynamics (Girn et al., 2019) in broad and general facets of intelligence.
+Network Neurosience Theory therefore argues that brain network modularity and segregation (Bertolero et al., 2015, 2018; Gallos et al., 2012) support both global and local integration and connectivity (Langer et al., 2012; Santarnecchi et al., 2017b; van den Heuvel et al., 2009), resulting in a small-world network architecture (Bassett and Bullmore, 2017) and topological balance (Wang et al., 2021) of connections that affords network reconfigurations from a critically balanced state (Beggs, 2008; Fekete et al., 2021; Vázquez-Rodríguez et al., 2017) to either topologically similar, or to topologically distant network states (Gu et al., 2015), in the service of task demands.
+This importantly allows the Network Neuroscience Theory to propose that g emerges from the information processing abilities of the brain, and that individual differences in two broad abilities-crystallized intelligence and fluid intelligence-are respectively facilitated by transitions to easy-to-reach network states (supported by strongly connected hub nodes) and difficult-to-reach network states (supported by diffuse, weak functional connections).
+In this way, the theory contacts cognitive theories of intelligence at multiple levels of their factor structure (both general and broad), representing an advance beyond other theories that focus on single modalities of neuroscience data, or single levels in the hierarchy of cognitive abilities.
+Further, this network dynamics perspective permits Network Neuroscience Theory to explain observations about the "positive manifold", such as the observed factor structure of g (Schneider and McGrew, 2012, 2018) and factor differentiation (Detterman and Daniel, 1989), in terms of brain network dynamics, and to further explain individual differences in those network transitions in terms of the underlying architecture and topology of brain networks that support flexibility, modular structure and small-world organization.
+Though much evidence for the Network Neuroscience theory remains indirect, it suggests intriguing potential as an explanation for intelligence, and more generally for the modular and parallelized organization of cognitive abilities (Barbey, 2018; Barbey et al., 2015; Robinson et al., 2009).
+Recent research has begun to compare global functional connectivity patterns predicted by Network Neuroscience Theory against localist cognitive neuroscience connectivity patterns as precictors of general intelligence, finding whole-brain connectivity patterns to be most predictive of individual differences in g (Anderson and Barbey, 2022).
+Network Neuroscience research of this sort may therefore represents a promising path forward towards elucidating the neurobiological underpinnings of the g factor, motivating future studies into the precise mechanistic role of human brain network organization (Mill et al., 2017) and brain network dynamics (Girn et al., 2019) underlying broad and general facets of intelligence.